 How can we do this?
 Free market economics are the norm in many Western nations.
 People expect choice as a right, and wanting more is deeply embedded in our culture.
 In the free market, this drives greater consumption.
 Informed consumer choices can lead to change – for example, buying local food in season can make a positive difference.
 Food localism is a growing movement in many Western nations – but such movements remain small.
 It will be challenging to influence consumer behaviour on a large enough scale to bring sizeable benefits.

 Social movements are also gathering momentum – promoting sharing and lending, rather than selling and buying.
 Although some oft-cited examples of “the sharing economy” are nothing of the sort, social movements have brought real progress in this direction.
 Technology has enabled local communities to share surplus food and household items, with the first “share shop” opening two years ago.
 A creative economy is also growing online, sharing designs, ideas and knowledge in sectors from farming to fashion.

 Regulation might play a role in future.
 The Green Party manifesto for the 2015 UK General Election included pledges to link taxation more directly to environmental damage.
-Such measures are unlikely to be popular in a post-Brexit UK and Trump-led United States, where legislative “red tape” is viewed as part of the problem.
+Such measures are unlikely to be popular in a post-Brexit UK and Trump-led United States.
+In these places legislative “red tape” is already viewed as a problem.
 But, whether it’s popular or not, we need to discuss the true costs of our global free market economy.
-If not, the ongoing changes to global climate, the depletion of natural resources and the destruction of habitats will cause damaging extreme weather events, shortages of essential raw materials, and extinction of valued species.
+Because if we don’t then the ongoing changes to global climate, the depletion of natural resources and the destruction of habitats will cause damaging extreme weather events, shortages of essential raw materials, and extinction of valued species.